zdilli/GettingAndCleaningData_ClassProject/README.md

 Class Project / Peer Reviewed Assignment for May 2014 run of Getting and Cleaning Data, Coursera

-Most of this README file is based on the comments in the code, which is also in the same repository.
+Most of this README file is based on the comments in the code, which is also in this same repository.

 The script starts by reading in data.
 The R script is assumed to be in the same directory as the